dajer93/lunchplanner/README.md

 ### `npm run watch`

-Runs the frontend app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Starts a node process that serves the app and automatically rebuilds the app & restarts the node server when file changes in the directory are detected.

 ### `npm run build`

-Builds the frontend app for production to the `build` folder.<br />
+Builds the frontend app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.